 You never know when winter weather will hit, so always keep a snow brush and ice scraper in your car, rather than at home.
 That way, it's with you when you need it.

 Slick winter roads can leave you stranded.
 Sand or non-clumping kitty litter can give your vehicle just enough grip to get back on the road safely.
 Keep a medium-sized bag or milk carton of gritty material in your car.
-When you're stuck, sprinkle it in front or behind all four tires for a bit of extra traction.
+When you're stuck, sprinkle it in front of or behind all four tires for some extra traction.

 13. Rope

-If you need to leave your vehicle to use the toilet or search for cell phone service, it can be difficult to make your way back in white-out conditions.
-A 30-foot piece of rope can be tied firmly to the vehicle and used to trace your way back to safety.
+If you need to leave your vehicle to use the toilet or search for cell phone service, it can be difficult to make your way back in whiteout conditions.
+In that case, you can firmly tie a 30-foot piece of rope to your vehicle and then use it to trace your way back to safety.

 If your vehicle slides down an embankment or out of sight, signaling for help can be difficult.
-A whistle or hand-held horn allows you to alert others to your presence even after an accident that leaves your unable to move.
+A whistle or handheld horn allows you to alert others to your presence even after an accident that leaves you unable to move.

 15. Tow rope